jl592/jl592.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Welcome!
-I am an Assistant Professor in Finance at City University of Hong Kong.
+I am an Assistant Professor in Finance at the City University of Hong Kong.

 My research interests include finance theory and information economics, with a focus on limited attention, information acquisition, and learning.